 Evaluating Transporter-Mediated Drug Interactions: Test systems include membrane vesicles and cell-based systems.
 These studies can be used to determine if an investigational drug is a substrate or an inhibitor of various transporters.
 Regardless of the system, transport assays require consistent validation and the inclusion of positive and negative controls.

 Index Perpetrators and Index Substrates: Prospective studies specifically designed to detect DDIs are the most likely to inform regulatory decision-making regarding a new drug.
 In this type of study, known enzymatic inhibitors or substrates are co-administered with the investigational drug to simulate worst-case scenarios.
 Most of the time, these index compounds are not therapeutically relevant, but the results can be used to extrapolate the findings to clinically relevant medications.

 Expected Concomitant Use Drugs: Studies using drugs that treat the same condition for which the investigational drug is being studied or that treat common comorbidities associated with the condition are directly relevant to the clinical utility of the investigational drug.
 This type of study is often used to investigate transporter-mediated DDIs, as only a few substrates or perpetrators of transporters fulfill the criteria of an index drug.

 When to Execute DDI Studies in Development Programs

+Nuventra has experience designing and analyzing DDI studies at all phases of development.
+Contact one of our analysts today for tailored advice on your DDI issues.
 Learn more by reading FDA’s Guidance “Drug Interaction Studies — Study Design, Data Analysis, Implications for Dosing, and Labeling Recommendations.”